-This is because doing two things at once “stresses” the brain, and causes it to develop new neural pathways to cope with the extra work.
-The part of the brain that controls balance actually enlarges.
+This is because doing two things at once stimulates the brain.
+In order to maintain the posture, and concentrate on answering questions, requires opening as many synapses as possible to cope with the extra work.
 This is a well-known process called “neuro-plasticity”.

-In our Nymbl App, we accomplish dual tasking by providing balance exercises and giving you mental challenges on the iPhone’s screen.
-In fact, because the app can simultaneously: recommend the exercises; time them; provide cognitive problems; AND measure how well you’re doing (using the built in accelerometer), we are able to bring advance clinical tools and techniques to anyone with a smartphone – which pretty soon will literally be everyone!
+In our Nymbl App, we accomplish dual tasking by providing isometric exercises with mental challenges on the iPhone’s screen.
+In fact, because the app can simultaneously recommend isometric & cognitive exercises, time them, AND measure how well you’re doing (using the built in accelerometer), we are able to bring advance clinical tools and techniques to anyone with a smartphone – which pretty soon will literally be everyone!

 We’ve put together additional answers to questions about balance on our Balance FAQ page.